 Gradually, the dust settled.
 I stood up tall again and looked around me.
 I began to master emotional intelligence, transformed my health with a different way of eating, and wrote myself out of confusion, loss and my old life.
 I reread The Energy of Money, and the book, along with other resources, helped me heal my relationship with money.
 I put the card with my standards of integrity on my bulletin board in my work space, where I could look at it every day.

 Then I encountered the idea of minimalism about a year ago.
 I gave up my habit of making lists, and lists of lists.
-I developed a practice of reverse listing—taking brief daily notes about how I in fact do spend my time—rather than making long lists of what I HAVE to do or SHOULD do.
+I developed a practice of reverse listing — making brief daily notes about how I in fact do spend my time — rather than making long lists of what I HAVE to do or SHOULD do.
 I worked on feeling good about what I do accomplish instead of focusing on what I’m not accomplishing.
 I started to trust myself to the flow of each day and where my curiosity, creativity and standards of integrity led me.